Syhawk/trick/Linux TCP/V5/readme.md

 II.
 TCP Server
 1. Server broadcast to some clients.
-2. Server use pool for each client.
+2. Server use poll for each client.
 3. Server use setsockopt resume system port.

 III.
 TCP Client